MicrosoftDocs/Contribute/Contribute/content/index.md

 [!INCLUDE [note-docsitelocfeedback](../includes/note-docsitelocfeedback.md)]

-## Review open PRs
+## Review open PRs in GitHub

-You can read new topics before they're published by checking the open PR queue.
+You can read new topics before they're published by checking the open PR queue in GitHub.
 Reviews follow the [GitHub flow](https://guides.github.com/introduction/flow/) process.
 You can see proposed updates or new articles in public repositories.
 Review them and add your comments.
-Look at any of our Microsoft Learn repositories, and check the open PRs for areas that interest you.
+Look at any of our [Microsoft Learn repositories](https://github.com/orgs/MicrosoftDocs/repositories), and check the open PRs for areas that interest you.
 Community feedback on proposed updates helps the entire community.

-## Create quality issues
+## Create GitHub issues

 Our docs are a continuous work in progress.
-Good issues help us focus our efforts on the highest priorities for the community.
+Good GitHub issues help us focus our efforts on the highest priorities for the community.
 The more detail you can provide, the more helpful the issue.
 Tell us what information you sought.
 Tell us the search terms you used.
 If you can't get started, tell us how you want to start exploring unfamiliar technology.

-Many of Microsoft's documentation pages have a **Feedback** section at the bottom of the page where you can choose to leave **Product feedback** or **Content feedback** to track issues that are specific to that article.
+Many of Microsoft's documentation pages have a **Feedback** section at the bottom of the page where you can choose to leave product feedback (**This product** link) or content feedback (**This page** link) to track issues that are specific to that article.
+Both of these options require you to log in to GitHub or some other system.
+To leave anonymous feedback, use the **Feedback** thumbs-up icon that appears in the top-right corner of each article, beneath the title.

 Issues start the conversation about what's needed.
-The content team will respond to these issues with ideas for what we can add, and ask for your opinions.
+The content team will respond to these issues with ideas for what we can add and ask for your opinions.
 When we create a draft, we'll ask you to [review the PR](#review-open-prs).

 ## Get more involved

 Other topics in this guide help you get started productively contributing to Microsoft Learn.
-They explain working with GitHub repositories, Markdown tools, and extensions used in the Microsoft Learn content.
+They explain working with GitHub repositories, Markdown tools, and extensions used in Microsoft Learn content.